 Tax credits, rebates and more might be provided at multiple levels.
 In addition to federal solar incentives, there are often state and local ones as well.
 These incentives may be handled by your county or municipality, or by the Texas government.
 Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Lockhart

-There are a variety of solar incentives: those offered by local utility companies, those offered by the Texas government and those offered by the federal government, to name a few.
+There are many kinds of solar incentives: those offered by local utility companies, those offered by the Texas government and those offered by the federal government, to name a few.
 The use of solar energy has grown enormously in the last 15 years, partially thanks to these incentives.
-Speak with your local solar panel installer today to find out more information and to save as much money as possible on a solar system for your Lockhart home.
+Your local Lockhart solar panel installer can give you more information about which incentives you might qualify for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's Lockhart, TX Solar Incentives FAQs